Famous Immigrant Birthdays in April

 Julia “Julie” Roginsky (born April 25, 1973) is a Russian American Democratic Party strategist, writer and TV personality who has appeared on Fox News Channel and CNBC.
 Her columns have appeared in FoxNews.com, CNBC.com, Politico, Forbes and the Star-Ledger.

-Ieoh Ming Pei (born April 26, 1917), commonly known as I. M. Pei, is a Chinese American architect often called the master of modern architecture.
+Ieoh Ming Pei (April 26, 1917 - May 16, 2019), commonly known as I. M. Pei, was a Chinese American architect often called the master of modern architecture.
+In 1983, he won the Pritzker Prize, which is sometimes referred to as the Nobel Prize of architecture.

 Stana Katic (born April 26, 1978) is a Canadian American film and television actress who is best known for her portrayal of Detective Kate Beckett on the ABC series Castle.

-Ann-Margret Olsson (born April 28, 1941) is a Swedish American Emmy Award-winning actress, singer, and dancer who has also been nominated for two Academy Awards.
+Ann-Margret Olsson (born April 28, 1941) is a Swedish American Emmy Award-winning actress, singer, and dancer who was also been nominated for two Academy Awards.

 Zubin Mehta (born April 29, 1936) is an Indian American conductor of classical music.
 He is the Music Director for Life of the Israel Philharmonic Orchestra, the Main Conductor for Valencia’s opera house, and is also the chief conductor of the Maggio Musicale festival in Florence, Italy.